-When one thinks of the Advance Guard, one should think back to the days of long ago, back when there were still individual country governments and the various Special Operations forces that each had: SEALs, Green Berets, SAS, KSSO, Mossad, and much more.
+When one thinks of the Advance Guard, one should think back to the days of long ago, back when there were still individual country governments and the various Special Operations forces that each had: SEALs, Green Berets, SAS, KSSO, Mossad, and many more.
 They were given specific orders to conduct counter-terrorism, direct action, hostage rescue, and other similar operations.
-The members of these teams were the best of the best, the most highly-trained and always cross-trained in other job capacities so as to be able to back each other up in their small units (frequently numbering only about four men).
+The members of these teams were the best of the best, the most highly-trained and always cross-trained in other job capacities so as to be able to back each other up in their small units (frequently numbering only four men).
 The Advance Guard follows along the same strategy: its members are constantly being trained and prepared for any scenario that may arise.
 When not on a mission, its units are practicing drills, running various scenarios, and preparing so as to be ready for the next mission when it comes along.

 An Advance Guard member looks just like any other Starfleet officer or enlistee.
 Where the Advance Guard member differs is in the performance of his duties: Whereas a Starfleet member will be competent in accomplishing his task, the Advance Guard member will succeed and exceed all expectations because of the superior training.